 Our recommendation is that after attending Math 3 and Verbal 4, you are ready to begin taking practice tests.
 (Please remember that you need to review each practice test completely before taking any additional tests!)
 You have several options for taking a practice test:

 - Call your campus to reserve and attend a proctored practice test in person at one of our campuses.
-Remember to bring a calculator, a snack, and a drink to your proctored practice test.
-Proctored test-takers will hand in their bubble sheets following the test and a member of the KD team will grade it.
-Score reports are generally emailed 24-48 hours after the test is graded.
+Remember to bring a calculator, a snack, and a drink to your proctored practice test—and most importantly, a fully-charged computer if you’re taking a digital practice test.
+Proctored paper-based test-takers will hand in their bubble sheets following the test and a member of the KD team will grade it.
+Score reports are generally emailed 24-48 hours after the paper test is graded.
+Digital test-takers will receive their score report within the same general time frame.

 - Arrange to have a practice test shipped to you.
-For KD students who live outside the Dallas-Fort Worth area, or students who have paid to have their curriculum shipped, please call or email the Virtual campus at 972-906-8825 or email@example.com to have an advisor help you pick a test and arrange for shipping.
-See important note below for grading practice tests that are taken at home.
+For KD students who live outside the Dallas-Fort Worth area, or students who have paid to have their curriculum shipped and need to take a paper-based practice test, please call or email the Virtual campus at 972-906-8825 or email@example.com to have an advisor help you pick a test and arrange for shipping.
+(See important note below for grading practice tests that are taken at home.)

-IMPORTANT: When testing at home, practice test bubble sheets are graded through the KD Student Portal.
+IMPORTANT: When taking a paper-based practice test at home, bubble sheets are graded through the KD Student Portal.
 Watch a quick video to learn how!

 We all learn from our mistakes…that’s what a test review is all about.
 And it’s where the real magic happens.
 No one drastically improves their test scores overnight.
 By learning how to avoid making the same mistakes on future tests, your scores will begin to improve.
 Then you can move on to the next set of concepts and/or strategies that you need to master.